 Driver related issue

-If a printer is printing un-readable text, garbage, or other strange characters it's likely that you're experiencing a driver related issue.
-Download and install the latest drivers for your printer.
-A listing of printer manufacturers and links to each of their driver pages can be found on our printer drivers page.
+If a printer is printing unreadable text or strange characters, you may be experiencing a driver related issue.
+Download the latest drivers for your printer and install them.
+A listing of printer manufacturers and links to the driver sections of their sites can be found on our printer drivers page.

 Dirty our out of line printer heads

 Your printer may be printing fuzzy, blurry, or other faint text because of dirty print heads.
-All modern printers have some printer cleaning, self-test, or diagnose mode that can be performed to check and clean the printers print heads and other internal equipment used to print.
-It is recommended if you use your printer heavily or have had it for more than one year that you perform this function.
+All modern printers have a mode that can be run to check and clean the printers print heads; as well as other internal equipment used in the printing process.
+If you use your printer heavily or have had it for more than one year, we recommend running the cleaning function.
 This can be done either through the software included with your printer or by pressing one or more of the buttons at the same time on your printer.
-Additional information about how to do this can be found in your printers documentation.
+Consult your printer's documentation for further details.

 Ink or toner cartridge issues

 If you have been using the same cartridge for more than a few months, you may want to check the ink or toner levels.
 On most modern printers, you can check these levels using software or by a light indicator on the front of the machine (consult the owner's manual for details on indicator lights).
 If you have been using the same car cartridge for over a year, we suggest you replace it.